In 1996, a number of Manitoba birders gathered to begin identification of potential Manitoba IBAs.

 Our Partners

-The Manitoba IBA Program is coordinated by Nature Manitoba (the Manitoba Naturalists Society) with support from national partners Nature Canada and Bird Studies Canada.
+The Manitoba IBA Program is coordinated by Nature Manitoba (the Manitoba Naturalists Society).

 Program Staff